 Musicians will always experiment with new sounds (think of the Beatles and Sgt Pepper album) Traditional music may also be peculiar to a particular region as beats and melodies may differ from one area to another

 Traditional Bulgarian Folk Music

-Traditionally Bulgarian folk music was played long before any written musical notation and so, had to be heard many times and then replicated by ear.
-No doubt the musician would play his own rendition and thereby, another song was born. (today it would be called plagerism.
+Traditionally, Bulgarian folk music was played long before any written musical notation.
+So, the music would be heard many times and then replicated by ear.
+No doubt the musician would sometimes play his own rendition and thereby, another song was born. (today it would be called plagiarism.
 George Harrison had a problem with My Sweet Lord!!)